 Improving Speech Records and Interviews with quiet segments

 Let's consider an interview or discussion where some people were close to microphones and others were not.
-Such voice recording ends up at with the substantial difference in volumes between the two people speaking.
+Such a voice recording results in a substantial volume difference between the two speakers.

-Is there a way to increase the quiet parts without affecting the loud parts much?
+Is there a way to increase the quiet parts without significantly affecting the loud parts?
 This task is solved by the post-production engineers every day.
-It takes them hours of hard work with expensive and complex tools to solve them.
+It takes them hours of hard work, using expensive and complex tools, to solve them.

 Interview with a quiet part